robclark56/guides/raspibolt/raspibolt_67_auto_wallet_unlock.md

 * In the testnet environment - there is no real risk
 * In the mainnet environment - there is a risk.
 It would be up to the system manager to decide if to include this or not.

+# Justification
+Every time LND starts, the wallet is locked, and no lightning transactions can occur with this node.
+Examples of when LND may (re)start include:
+* Power failure
+* External IP address change requires a restart of LND so that --externalip can be updated

+To create a 'lights-off' (unattended) LND node, it is necessary that a fresh bootup results in the LND node being fully operational (i.e. with the wallet unlocked) with no human input.

 # Procedure

 * login as admin